pschlieker/DLT4PI-Blockchain-in-international-shipping/README.md

 * `ipfs` Connection module for IPFS
 * `oracle` Data used for mock oracle of ships position
 * `ToopShipping`
+## Architecture
+The network up is build of one channel (`mychannel`), with two maritime organizations: Denmark (Dma) and Estonia (Vta).
+These two organizations join with two peers each.
+The channel has four installed chaincodes in total.
+* `generalData`: This chaincode contains general data, that should be accessible to all organizations.
+These are the registry of maritime authorities, the registry of the ships as well as the oracle to determine a ships position.
+For any changes all organizations involved need to agree, hence the endorsement policy used is `AND('DmaMSP.peer','VtaMSP.peer')`.
+* `privateDataDma`, `privateDataVta`: The ship certificates are kept in a private data collection by each of the maritime authorities.
+Each of these are controlled by a separate chaincode with the endorsement policy `"AND ('DmaMSP.peer')"` and `"AND ('VtaMSP.peer')"` respectively.
+This is due to the fact, that the endorsement policy of a chaincode always needs to be a subset of the collection policy.
+Otherwise no changes could be made to the collection, because the private data needs to be read to be able to endorse any change.
+* `sharePrivateData`: In order to share a certificate with another maritime authority, the data is copied into a private data collection controlled by both.
+The endorsement and collection policy is hence `"OR ('DmaMSP.peer','VtaMSP.peer')"`.
 ## Usage
 ### General Init
 Clone the repo